Briefing: Intelligent Speed Assistance (ISA)

 What is Intelligent Speed Assistance (ISA)?

 ISA is a vehicle safety technology already available on several models of new car in EU showrooms.
-It uses a video camera and speed sign recognition technology usually combined with speed limit data from a digital map and GPS to advise drivers of the current speed limit and automatically limit the speed of the vehicle as needed.
+ETSC is calling for ISA systems that use a sign-recognition video camera and a GPS-linked speed limit database to help drivers keep to the current speed limit.

 What are the main benefits of ISA?